cod1ng-studio/ton-exchange/README.md

 1 - if currency is TRC20 token.
 In this case currency value is TRC20 token smart contract address (8bit wc + 256bit addr).

-if from_currency is gram an appropriate amount PLUS 1 additional Gram must be attached to the message.
+if from_currency is gram an appropriate amount PLUS one additional Gram must be attached to the message.
 1 Gram will be returned back.

 if from_currency is TON extra currency an appropriate amount must be attached to the message.

 After someone else creates an order directly opposite to yours, an exchange is made.

 Order lifetime is 1 day.
-If the order is not closed during the day, the funds will be returned back.
+If the order is not closed during the day, anyone can cancel this order (funds will be returned back).

 The funds will automatically go to the wallets from which you created the order.